 Current Ithaca College community members may contribute stories and comments as well as view additional topics by logging in.

+Last session of the semester!
 Want to come play (or learn to play) contra music?
 Come to Fish Bowl, the open contra music group that meets on Friday afternoons in the Campus Center, near or inside the Fish Bowl (the glass-walled room near the coffee shop).

 Contra music is a style of folk music that includes tunes of American, Irish, British, Scottish, and Canadian origin.
 It consists of short tunes played with repetitions and variations in a danceable style.